seznam/IMA.js-skeleton/README.md

   server-side and client-side.
   The file also specifies which 3rd party bundled JavaScript and CSS files are to be included in your application.
 - `app/environment.js` configures the server-side environment.
-Notice that the `dev` and `test` environment configuration automatically inherits values from the `prod` environment (except for the `$Language` which has to be configured individually).
+Note that the `dev` and `test` environment configuration automatically inherits values from the `prod` environment (except for the `$Language` which has to be configured individually).